YuukanOO/uniformcss.com/docs/theming/colors.md

 ## Default Colors

 The following default color configurations are applied.
+To see a more visual reference of all the colors, tints, and shades, visit [Color System](/docs/color-system).

 ```scss
 @use "uniform" as * with (